NoIdea-Co/TP_CTF/README.md

 ## Contributing

-We welcome contributions to the TP_DevSecOps project.
+We welcome contributions to the TP_CTF project.
 If you have an idea for a new challenge or an improvement to an existing one, please open an issue or submit a pull request.

 ## License